Zer0x1337/KanjoTux-Linux-Cheat-Base/README.md

 # About KanjoTux
-- Made from pieces of the internet :)
+- Made to help others learn
 - Can be used for pretty much any game

 # Resources